-The Art Gallery & Bookstore sells laptops, school supplies, and backpacks, which students may purchase out of pocket or charge against their student accounts.
+The Art Gallery & Bookstore sells laptops, school supplies, and backpacks, which students may purchase out of pocket or charge to their student account if they are receiving Financial Aid.
 We also carry a wide variety of college branded apparel, including 'Thunderbird Gear', ranging in sizes from infant to 5X.
-If in search of a unique gift, please check out our gallery, with everything from Pendleton Blankets and Leanin' Tree greeting cards, to handmade beadwork and paintings from local Native artists.
+If in search of a unique gift, please check out our gallery, with everything from Pendleton Blankets, Apparel, and Accessories, to handmade beadwork and paintings from local Native artists.

 Students will order their textbooks online through the BNC Virtual UTTC Bookstore process.
-The step-by-step process may be found on the UTTC Bookstore webpage at https://uttc.edu/bookstore/
+The step-by-step process may be found on the UTTC Bookstore webpage at https://uttc.edu/bookstore/.

-The UTTC Bookstore and Gallery is located on the main campus, Building 10 on Sisseton Street.
+The UTTC Art Gallery & Bookstore is located on the main campus, Building 10 on Sisseton Street.
 The bookstore personnel may be reached at bookstore@uttc.edu or at 701-221-1460.